14 Things You Might Be Asked at a Hairdressing Trade Test

 7. Who the model is

 It can be tempting to bring along a friend or client whose hair you have been cutting every six weeks for years, but this will be taken into account and nothing less than perfection will be good enough.
-Using sites like Gumtree, salon guineapig or Be My Hair Model demonstrates your initiative and creates a more authentic experience that the salon manager will appreciate.
+Using sites like Gumtree, salon guineapig demonstrates your initiative and creates a more authentic experience that the salon manager will appreciate.

 8. To carry out a consultation with the model